gxjansen/cro.cafe/cline_docs/active-wip.md

 [ ] Unlike the guests, we don't need a single detail page for each host [ ] On the episode language pages, above the "Latest Episodes" component, add a component that shows the host information for that language.
 Note that in case of the German podcast, there are 2 hosts.

-## Guest Integration

-[x] Connected guest data from src/content/[lang]-guests/[guest].json [x] Added guest extraction from episode descriptions [x] Created GuestCard component for consistent display [x] Added guest section to episode detail pages
-[ ] Create guest pages, make sure to use our PageLayout. astro as a base.
-[ ] Link the cards on the episode detail pages to the new guest page.
-_ The content of these pages should be based on the guest data in src/content/[lang]-guests/[guest].json.
-This includes their name, role, bio, (big) profile picture and social links.
-_ The URL structure of these pages should be /guest/[slug].
-Note that this means there is no [lang] in the URL.
-All the /guest/ pages are in English.

-## Github actions is not working yet

-Error log:
-Run actions/setup-node@v4
-Found in cache @ /opt/hostedtoolcache/node/20.18.1/x64
-Environment details
-/opt/hostedtoolcache/node/20.18.1/x64/bin/npm config get cache /home/runner/.npm
-Error: Dependencies lock file is not found in /home/runner/work/cro.cafe/cro.cafe.
-Supported file patterns: package-lock.json,npm-shrinkwrap.json,yarn.lock

-[ ] we have not yet added an environmental variable for our transistor API key into Github, might that be the problem?

 # Next tasks: